 The harbor of Santa Barbara is one of my favorite parts of the city to explore.
-It has the pleasant walk to Point Castillo, Stearns Wharf, and the Maritime Museum.
-The latter of which is one of the better ocean history-based museums I have seen.
+It has a pleasant walk to Point Castillo, Stearns Wharf, and the Maritime Museum.
+The latter of which is one of the better ocean history based museums I have seen.
 Here is all the information so you can check out this small but significant museum.

 - Hours: Daily from 10 AM – 5 PM, closed Wednesday (as of Jan 2017)